 4. Carpool.
 If you don’t know another family making use of the same camp, reach out to the camp staff to see if they’ll help to match you with someone, or at least put your business cards and note saying “Hey, wanna carpool from the [fill in the blank] area?” next to the sign-in sheet on day one.

 5. Rotate childcare with another family or two.
 Few of us have an extra week to take off beyond those already earmarked for that family vacation, but we might have a day to spare.
 Team up with the parents of some of your kids’ friends and see if you can line up a Monday through Friday where each parent stays home and supervises the gang for the day.
+Some people decide to use daycare similar to Teddy Kids to ensure that their children are well taken care of.

 6. Keep everything else simple.
 While you’re managing this patchwork of childcare, you don’t really need to complicate your weeks even further with more evening activities than strictly necessary.
 Can your kid go on a hiatus from piano lessons or be in a soccer league that breaks for the summer?
 Your meal planning can go super simple, too.
 There’s no reason not to rely heavily on your barbecue for easy cooking with minimal cleanup.
 No harm will come from some dinners where your only side dish is watermelon.
 Or grab a blanket, get takeout sandwiches and have an impromptu picnic meal instead.